Maik2b/fullstack-agent/README.md

 ## The rest of it

-Everything here is free and open source, and there is a whole community using it.
+Everything here is free and open, and there is a whole community using it.

 - **The videos.** Free series on all of it: https://youtube.com/@jaredrhod
 - **The Discord.** Thousands of builders, and the fastest place to get unstuck: https://discord.gg/YSdsqMv3V8
-- **Everything else,** free and open source: https://jaredrhod.com
+- **Everything else,** free and open: https://jaredrhod.com

 ## Support